Blu Wilkins, Licensed Marriage and Family Therapist

-Throughout the last eight years I have worked with a vast range of diagnoses, which has given me a wide spectrum of understanding and experience.
+Throughout the last eighteen years I have worked with a vast range of diagnoses, which has given me a wide spectrum of understanding and experience.
 The outcome of this is finely illustrated in my work with my clients today.

 My extensive work as a therapist began in Santa Barbara, where I worked at The Community Counseling Center.
 There I was given the opportunity to work with Children, Teens, and Adults from all walks of life.
 I worked closely with children suffering from Attachment Disorders, ADD, ADHD, Conduct Disorder, and Oppositional Defiant Disorder.
 Educating parents during family sessions was a large piece of my work with children.
 I also worked with teens struggling from Eating Disorders, Abuse Issues, Social Phobias, as well as many of the common disorders affecting adults.
 These disorders include: Major Depressive Disorder, Generalized Anxiety Disorder, Dependent Personality Disorder, Obsessive Compulsive Disorder, Divorce and Bereavement.